MicrosoftDocs/architecture-center/docs/building-blocks/extending-templates/update-resource.md

 ![nic1 IP configurations settings](../_images/nic1-ipconfigurations.png)

-The original `firstVNet` has been updated instead of recreated.
-If `firstVNet` had been recreated, `nic1` would not be associated with `firstVNet`.
+The original `firstVNet` has been updated instead of re-created.
+If `firstVNet` had been re-created, `nic1` would not be associated with `firstVNet`.

 ## Next steps